Jeffrey D. Miller - Co-Chief Executive Officer

 Brian Byrne joined Miller Tabak + Co., LLC in 2001 to assist with the opening of the Boston office.
 He worked as a salestrader there until 2006 when he moved to the New York office to expand the Program Trading department.
 Mr. Byrne and his team now handle a wide variety of portfolio and algorithmic trades for customers from both the buy-side and the sell-side.
 Using proprietary trading systems he is able to customize trading strategies to fit clients' needs.
 The Program Trading desk combines high touch trading experience and cutting edge technology to offer clients the best in trading solutions.
 Prior to joining Miller Tabak, Mr. Byrne was a trader for Navigator Asset Management, a Boston based hedge fund.
 Mr. Byrne holds degrees in Economics and Computer Science from Trinity College.

-Prior to joining Miller Tabak, Steven Warsaw managed a leading U.S. power generator's green strategy around environmental commodities both in and outside the US.
-Previously, Warsaw served 4 years with the company's Carbon & Emissions Trading Group, trading a diverse portfolio of emissions products and renewable energy certificates.
-Warsaw established the company's initial strategy for originating, trading, and structuring a diverse portfolio of products including direct investment and origination efforts for projects worldwide.
+Prior to joining Miller Tabak, Steven Warsaw managed a leading U.S. power generator's strategy around environmental commodities both in and outside the US.
+Previously, Mr. Warsaw served 4 years with the company's Carbon & Emissions Trading Group, actively managing a diverse portfolio of emissions products and renewable energy certificates.
+Mr. Warsaw established the company's initial strategy for originating, trading, and structuring a diverse portfolio of products including direct investment and origination efforts for infrastructure and energy projects worldwide.

-Warsaw began his trading career in 2002 working for both Advest and Citigroup Asset Management trading institutional equity portfolios.
-Mr. Warsaw has a B.S in Finance and Economics from the University of Delaware.
+Warsaw began his trading career working for both Advest and Citigroup Asset Management trading institutional equity portfolios.
+Mr. Warsaw holds degrees in both Finance and Economics from the University of Delaware Business School.